Primary Navigation Mobile

 Overview

-The baby SUV market has some of the toughest competition of any class, but still Skoda has endeavoured to enlarge its market share with a 2024 update for its Kamiq.
-This model is the smallest of Skoda’s SUV lineup, sitting beneath the mid-sized Karoq and the seven-seater Kodiaq.
+The small SUV market has some of the toughest competition of any sector.
+But still, Skoda has endeavoured to enlarge its share of it with a 2024 update for its offering, the Kamiq.
+This is the smallest of Skoda’s SUV lineup, sitting beneath the mid-sized Karoq and seven-seater Kodiaq.

-Skoda has sought to bring the Kamiq’s likeness closer to that of a proper SUV with a series of styling and engine updates, including a new bigger grille and headlight structure.
-Though even with the updates, the Kamiq has got its work cut out to top the small SUV class.
+Hatchback-like styling and stance means its authenticity as an SUV is a bit dubious, though – but you could say that about many of its rivals.
+Skoda has sought to bring the Kamiq’s likeness closer to that of a proper SUV post-facelift, with a series of styling and engine updates including a new grille and headlight arrangement.
+But, even with the updates, the Kamiq has its work cut out to top the small SUV class.

-The Ford Puma is the driver’s choice yet remains very nearly as sensible as the Skoda.
+The Ford Puma is the driver’s choice that’s very nearly as sensible as the Skoda, but it’s dropped off since its latest facelift.
 There’s also the stylish Nissan Juke to consider, even if its engine range isn’t as broad.
-That’s not something you can say about the Peugeot 2008 which is even available as a full electric car.
-Those after a more premium option are best served by the Audi Q2.
+There’s a very broad choice of powertrains in the Peugeot 2008, which is even available as a full electric car.
+Those after a more premium option should check out the Audi Q2.

-The Kamiq is now available in three trim configurations: base-level SE, SE L and the range-topping Monte Carlo spec with sporty touches inside and out though no improvement on performance.
-Elements of the cabin have also received a refresh for 2024, with new tech fitted as standard including an eight-inch infotainment screen and a more powerful wireless phoen charging box.
+The Kamiq is currently available in three trim configurations: SE, SE L and sportier-looking Monte Carlo.
+Elements of the cabin also received a refresh for 2024, with additional tech including an improved infotainment screen and a more powerful wireless phone charging box.